MP Estate Planning UK

 Keeping details up to date

-TRS is not one-and-done.
-Trustees must keep contact details and records current.
-The lead trustee should be the main contact for post and email.
+TRS registration is not a one-off task.
+Trustees have an ongoing obligation to keep contact details and records current.
+Any changes to trustees (appointments or retirements), beneficiaries, the settlor’s details, or the trust’s assets should be updated on the TRS promptly.
+The lead trustee should remain the primary contact for HMRC post and email.

 Beneficiary records and practical routine